pfultz2/cget/README.md

 Installing packages
 -------------------

-A Package can be installed using the `install` command.
-There are several different sources packages can be installed from.
-When a packages is installed it configures a build directory with cmake, and then builds the `all` target and the `install` target.
+A package can be installed using the `install` command.
+When a packages is installed `cget` configures a build directory with cmake, and then builds the `all` target and the `install` target.
+So, essentially, `cget` will run the equivalent of these commands on the package to install it:

+    mkdir build
+    cd build
+    cmake ..
+    cmake --build .
+    cmake --build . --target install

+However, `cget` will always create the build directory out of source.
+It will also setup cmake to point to the correct prefix and install directories.

+There are several different sources where a packages can be installed from.

 ### Directory